-When selecting weights for stochastic models, the standard deviations should also be considered in addition to the means by model since the weighted best estimate should reflect the actuary's judgments about the entire distribution, not just a central estimate.
-Thus, coefficients of variation by model can be used for this purpose, as illustrated in Table 6.4.
-In addition to the diagnostic considerations discussed in section 5.4, judgments about the magnitude of the uncertainty are also important to the weighting process as the goal is to estimate the "correct" uncertainty and not to minimize the uncertainty.
+When selecting weights for stochastic models, the standard deviations should also be considered in addition to the means by model since the weighted best estimate should reflect the actuary's judgments about the entire distribution not just a central estimate.
+Thus, coefficients of variation by model can be used for this purpose as illustrated in Table 6.4.